Dre Campbell Farm

 Molasses can help control difficult-to-control weeds like dallisgrass.

-For this molasses spray recipe, use one cup of liquid molasses in a gallon of vinegar or water, and then spray the solution over the crown of the plant.
+For this molasses spray recipe, use one cup of liquid molasses in a gallon of vinegar or water, then spray the solution over the crown of the plant.

 Why Dried Molasses?

 Where can I buy molasses for plants?
-You can find it in both dried and liquid forms online or in some gardening stores.
+You can find it in dried and liquid forms online or in some gardening stores.

 Takeaway